 This definition for YTM can be changed into Definition 1 for IRR, simply by subtracting "Bond Purchase Price" from each side of the equation.
 This way, Bond Purchase Price becomes the FV0 in the NPV equation that is used for IRR.
 The formula for IRR then asks for the same i that solves the equation:

 0 = FV0 + FV1 / (1+ i )1 + FV2 / (1+ i )2 + ... + FVn / (1 + i )n

 Given the same cash inflows and outflows, the same value of i solves both equations.
-This is another reason that financial specialists use IRR as a metric for evaluating and comparing potential business actions, even when the actions are quite different in nature.
+This is another reason that financial specialists use IRR as a metric for evaluating and comparing potential business investments, even when the investments are quite different in nature.